 Still!

 Shamefully On The Part of The Police, Not Much Had Changed.
-Except… Now It Had Also Officially Declared Institutionally Homophobic And Institutionally Misogynistic Too.
+Except… Now It Had Also Been Officially Declared Institutionally Homophobic And Institutionally Misogynistic Too.